hundredplans/obsidian/learning-linux/git/git-index.md

 ## Commits, Branches and Merges
 - Commits are a version of the project at a specific point in time
 - Branches are seperate commits that are related to a previous commit
-- Merges are combining two commits together into a new commits
+- Merges are combining two commits together into a new commit

 ## Blobs
 - Blobs are stored as arrays of bytes